From the 1st April 2015 all practices were required to allocate a named accountable GP to their patients, including children.

 Special Interest: Diabetes

-Our four highly experienced and skilled practice nurses are available to provide advice on minor illness and to carry out procedures such as holiday vaccinations, baby immunisations, cervical smear tests, spirometry checks, ECG's, health checks for both women and men, ear syringing, wound dressing and removal of stitches, and to give advice on diet and healthy lifestyle.
+Our five highly experienced and skilled practice nurses are available to provide advice on minor illness and to carry out procedures such as holiday vaccinations, baby immunisations, cervical smear tests, spirometry checks, ECG's, health checks for both women and men, ear syringing, wound dressing and removal of stitches, and to give advice on diet and healthy lifestyle.

 The nurses run clinics for patients suffering from asthma, diabetes, coronary heart disease and learning disabilities.
 They also help the doctors carry out minor surgery and other procedures.